 If you have bangs, you're likely to cut them too short and, worse, unevenly (pro tip: cut into the bangs, not straight across).
 And if you're cutting long or layered hair, making both sides symmetrical will be a challenge, as the hairdresser can move around your head — but you can't.

 Still, there is one thing you can do to guarantee better results before you make one snip.
+Read on to find out what it is.

 Related: Hair Myths You Need to Forget